BenikaH/DFS-Scraper/README.md

 # DFS-Scraper

 ##Description
 This program will scrape the data from RotoGuru.com DraftKings and FanDuel tables and add it to a MySQL database.
 It fetches data like the salary and points by each player of a given date and also shows some of the basic stats.
-It is fully functional for MLB with NBA and NFL not being to far behind.
+It is fully functional for MLB and NFL with NBA not being too far behind.

 ##Requirements
 * Python 2.6